 23 Ideas for an Old School Summer

 2) Fly a kite.

 3) Play with bubbles in the backyard.

-4) Start your bike ride at Benke Fish Ladder.
-Stop from some treats at Cravings, The Old Town General Store, and Ice cream at Arctic Corner or Scoops.
+4) Start your bike ride at Brenke Fish Ladder, stop for some treats at Cravings, The Old Town General Store, and get brain freeze on ice cream at Arctic Corner or Scoops.

 5) Make your own pinwheels.

 6) Have a nighttime photo shoot with sparklers.

 7) Cut watermelons in half and let the kids go at them with spoons – yum!
 Then have a seed spitting contest.

 8) Make S’mores.

 9) Have a sleepover at Grandma’s.